 Best Practices: How to Use eSIM Safely for Banking

-- Use strong passwords or biometrics (fingerprint or Face ID).
+- Use strong passwords or biometrics (fingerprint, facial recognition, or Face ID).

 - Keep your OS and banking apps updated.